FastTrackStudios/inferno/README.md

 * `TX_CHANNELS` - number of transmit channels, defaults to 2, will be overwritten by the application if it supports changing channels count.
 * `RX_LATENCY_NS` - receive latency in nanoseconds, i.e. how much time to wait for media packets, relatively to PTP media clock.
 Equivalent to latency setting in Dante Controller.
 Defaults to 10ms.
 May be removed in future versions when it becomes settable from DC and so stored in a configuration file.
 * `TX_LATENCY_NS` - transmit latency in nanoseconds, i.e. receive latency that this device will demand from devices receiving from us.
 Equivalent to latency setting in Dante Virtual Soundcard.
 Defaults to 10ms.
+* `CLOCK_PATH` - path to either [usrvclock](https://gitlab.com/lumifaza/usrvclock) socket, or PTP device.
+If the latter, make sure [you are allowed](https://gitlab.freedesktop.org/pipewire/pipewire/-/blob/78642cc53bd84c2ad529f2175cc50a658d1e52c0/src/daemon/90-pipewire-aes67-ptp.rules) to read it.
+Also, write permissions are required if you want to see actual frequency offset in DC. (the clock is never adjusted from within Inferno, but the syscall to read the frequency requires write access)

 # Contributing
 Issue reports and pull requests are welcome.